Justin Williams: Return to Carolina and retirement (2017–2020)

 On July 1, 2017, Williams returned to the Hurricanes, signing a two-year, $9 million contract.

 On September 13, 2018, Williams was named the captain of the Hurricanes, replacing the co-captaincy of Jordan Staal and Justin Faulk.
-The Hurricanes qualified for the 2019 Stanley Cup Playoffs.
-The team reached the Eastern Conference Final, losing in four straight to the Boston Bruins.
+The Hurricanes qualified for the 2019 playoffs.
+The team reached the Eastern Conference Finals, losing in a four-game sweep to the Boston Bruins.
 Williams finished with seven points in 15 games.

 As a free agent during the 2019 off-season, Williams was undecided on whether he would return to professional hockey.
 If he chose to return, it would only be with the Hurricanes.
 On September 2, Williams announced he had "decided to step away from the game."
 On January 7, 2020, Williams returned to the Hurricanes, signing a one-year, $700,000 contract.
 In his return to the lineup on January 19, he scored the game-deciding shootout goal to defeat the New York Islanders 2–1.

 On October 8, 2020, Williams announced his retirement from professional hockey after a 19-season NHL career.

-After retiring, Williams was hired as a “special advisor” to Hurricanes general manager Don Waddell.
+On February 7, 2021, shortly after retiring, Williams was hired as a "special advisor" to Hurricanes general manager Don Waddell.

+Since the 2023–24 season, he has been a studio analyst for Sportsnet Monday Night Hockey.